Uninsured and untraced drivers

 The MIB are a non-profit making organisation set up by motor insurers to compensate victims of uninsured and untraced drivers.
 The MIB also operate the Green Card System which ensures that victims of road traffic accidents involving foreign vehicles are not disadvantaged.
 This includes accidents which occur both in the UK and within the European economic Area.
 A Green Card is an international proof of insurance.

 How do I make a claim?

-If you contact one of our specialist personal injury lawyers they will guide you through the entire process.
-We will obtain your full instructions and complete the MIB application form on your behalf – the claim will then be sent directly to the MIB either by the online portal for claims made under the Uninsured Drivers’ Agreement and by post for claims made under the Untraced Drivers’ Agreement.
+If you contact one of our specialist personal injury solicitors they will guide you through the entire process.
+We will obtain your detailed instructions and complete the MIB application form on your behalf – the claim will then be sent directly to the MIB either by the online portal for claims made under the Uninsured Drivers’ Agreement and by post for claims made under the Untraced Drivers’ Agreement.